 Pros and Cons of iOS Emulators

 iOS emulators will easily transform a laptop or desktop into an iOS platform capable of running iOS apps.
 An iOS simulator, on the other hand, creates an iOS atmosphere but does not generate a hardware copy like iOS emulators.
 It’s for this reason that most developers and users pick emulators over simulators.
 As suggested by its name an iPhone simulator imitates the actual iPhone smartphone virtually.
 For developers mostly, it’s a useful tool because it provides them a platform to upload and test iOS applications in various OS atmosphere.
-Using iOS emulators for Windows you can run iOS application on your Windows computer with ease.
+Using iOS emulators for Windows you can run an iOS application on your Windows computer with ease.

 The iPhone simulator recreates most attributes of an original iPhone and therefore developers can efficiently test their iOS apps without any trouble.
 For the curious minds who wish to know what it feels like to use iOS but can’t afford to buy an Apple device, iOS emulator download is available in variety and free of charge from respective official sites. iPhone emulators carry several benefits with it.
 To begin with, the most amazing thing about them is that the price on them is zero; free of charge, built with a user-friendly interface and most importantly ridiculously simple to install and operate.
 Also, with help from SDK, upgrades for iOS emulators can be accomplished easily.

 The only set-back with all the emulators comes in the consumption of memory.
 Emulators consume a lot of RAM thus may not work efficiently when running concurrently with other apps.
 If you run a high-end game on the emulator, it may not work perfectly.
 For those users who have experienced the “feel” of iOS devices, the may feel the same way when they run apps on iOS emulators because the apps will or may run a bit differently.
 Lastly, incomplete data is a problem with emulators and the results of emulation may be complex for analysis.